merrecdarkin/Wil-Project-AEMO-CSV-Efficient-Reading-Sorting-and-Export-/README.md

 ### Output and Export

-For client requirements, the app exports to Excel `.xlsx` file format.
+The app exports the final output to Excel `.xlsx` file format.

-The app provides *optional* features to specify a custom output file name **and/or** a custom save folder location.
-If both options are left empty, by default, an `output.xlsx` will be generated at the same folder that the app is run from.
+The app provides *optional* features to specify a custom output name **and/or** a custom save location.
+If both options are left empty, by default, an `output.xlsx` file will be generated in the same folder that the app is executed from.

 ![Export config](docs/export-1.png)